 The historic buildings of Washington, DC preserve the past and offer a fascinating glimpse into the changes in architecture and daily American life since the early settlement of the nation's capital.
-Following is a guide to the 25 oldest and most significant Washington, DC historic landmarks, in order by date of construction.
+Here is a guide to the 25 oldest and most significant Washington, DC historic landmarks, in order of date of construction.

 01 of 25

 1674 (land granted to John Washington, great-grandfather of George)

 Mount Vernon, Virginia.
 The 500-acre estate of George Washington and his family includes a 14-room mansion that is beautifully restored and furnished with original objects dating back to the 1740's.
 Visitors can tour the outbuildings, including the kitchen, slave quarters, smokehouse, coach house, and stables.
 The historic site is located along the shores of the Potomac River and is the most scenic tourist attraction in the Washington, DC area.

 E. Capitol St. and First St. NW Washington, DC.
 One of the most recognizable historic buildings in Washington, DC is the U. S. Capitol building.
 Since its original construction, the building has been built, burnt, rebuilt, expanded and restored.
 The Capitol Complex includes the Capitol Building itself, the House and Senate Office Buildings, the U.S. Botanic Garden, the Capitol Grounds, the Library of Congress buildings, the Supreme Court Building, the Capitol Power Plant, and various support facilities.